 - No Win No Fee Compensation Claims

-Road traffic accidents: these can involve a single or multiple vehicles, pedestrians and not motor vehicles, such as bikes.
+- Road traffic accidents: these can involve single or multiple vehicles, pedestrians and other motor vehicles, such as bikes.

-Compensation calculator for an injury at work: workplace accidents can have serious consequences and may be complex to make.
+- Compensation calculator for an injury at work: a workplace accident can have serious consequences and may be complex to make.

-Slips, trips, and falls: these can happen in a variety of different places and ways and are one of the most common forms of injuries in the UK.
-See our guide to slips, trips, and falls here.
+- Slips, trips, and falls: these can happen in a variety of different places and ways and are one of the most common forms of injuries in the UK.
+We’ve even created a guide to slips, trips, and falls.

 Your solicitor will base the amount of compensation they think you entitled to on two main factors.
 These are how severe your injury was and the overall impact it has had on your mental health, as well as your life in general.